dx2102/mathlib4-tactics-list/README.md

 # Mathlib Tactics

-I organized the list of tactics [and commands](./markdown/commands.md) in the Lean4 theorem prover into markdown.
+I organized the list of proof tactics [and commands](./markdown/commands.md) in the Lean4 theorem prover into markdown.
 These are printed out by the `#help` command, similar to https://github.com/haruhisa-enomoto/mathlib4-all-tactics, and should include all the tactics you can use after `import Mathlib`.